ivoyager/ivoyager-changelogs/README.md

 * External .csv data table row headers Default_Value & Unit_Conversion changed to Defaults & Units.
 Units row now takes strings such as "km", "au", "1/century", "10^24 kg", "km^3/s^2"; see static/unit_defs.gd for allowed symbols.
 Data tables no longer need to know sim internal units.
 * A large chuck of BCamera code was split off into a new class: ViewportInput.
 The new class handles input not handled by InputHandler or various GUIs (what's left is camera movement control plus viewport click selection).
 * BCamera is now fully replaceable with another Camera class in ProjectBuilder (i.e., you don't have to subclass BCamera).
 See comments in tree_nodes/b_camera.gd for tips on this (you'll still need to match some BCamera API and/or modify some other classes).
+* BCamera can now traverse poles.
+Movement/rotation code is more comprehensible and robust (although a full overhaul to quaternions would be better than existing code).
 ### API-Breaking Changes
 * Removed Global.scale (superseded by UnitDefs.METER).
 There may be other API breakages related to the units/scaling overhaul.
 * All imported data table access is different.
 See class TableHelper for how to get data from row/column identifiers.
 Global.tables & Global.table_types were replaced by Global.table_data, Global.table_fields & Global.table_rows.